Introduction to Western Where

 King of the road

-No home, no truck, no cigarettes, but a king of the nowhere that is everywhere in a cheap motel room and the song playing over and over on both pop and country radio as if this were a comic fantasy of escape, instead of a threat, a possible fate.
+No home, no truck, no cigarettes, but a king of the everywhere nowhere in a cheap motel room with the song playing over and over on both pop and country radio as if this were a comic fantasy of escape, instead of a threat, a possible fate.

 *